stealthman22/100-days-of-code/r2-log.md

 b.
 Reassess: Change your strategy accordingly, or start afresh
 c.
 Research: Check for answers to subproblems, not the problem directly.

+### DAY 36 (11th October 2019)

+Worked on a code challenge from the Advent of code, so as to assimilate and imbibe the problem-solving technique I learnt yesterday: https://adventofcode.com/2015/day/1 .
+It really did help, although I haven't been able to solve the challenge yet